jonnyhoeven/workshop/README.md

 - Edit the cat-app application yaml, and uncomment lines below  `syncPolicy` to enable auto sync on the cat app.

-- Commit and push the change to your fork, to enable the same sync policy on the cat-app.
+- Commit and push the changes to your fork

+### Cloud Native Postgres

+Since we took our time to automate our GitOps, we are already reaping benefits of the git ops approach.
+We can now easily deploy a cloud native database using the same approach.
+In fact, we already have a [Postgres](./namespace/argocd/application/postgres.Application.yaml) application file in the repository.
+And since autosync is enabled, the postgres database cluster was deployed automatically.

+See [cluster-example.Cluster.yaml](namespace/cnpg-system/cluster-example.Cluster.yaml) for the cluster configuration.

 ### Delete the cluster